Support

 }

-• Configure the Notecard to store tracking results in a tracking file that will be synced to Notehub, and set a heartbeat to check-in even if the device has not moved. card.location.track will store location-tagged tracking data like velocity, bearing, and distance in a Notefile that will be sent to Notehub on each sync.
-The default file is _track.qo, but you can specify your own with the file field.
-If you expect that your asset may be stationary for long periods of time , you can use heartbeat and hours to instruct the Notecard to create a tracking entry at a defined interval, regardless of motion.
+card.location.track will store tracking-related data like location and temperature (as well as velocity, bearing, and distance if card.location.mode is set to mode:continuous, or mode:periodic and seconds < 300).
+This data is saved in a Notefile that will be sent to Notehub on each sync.
+The default file is _track.qo, but you can specify your own name with the file field.
+If you anticipate that your asset may be stationary for long periods of time, you can use heartbeat and hours to instruct the Notecard to create a tracking entry at a defined interval, regardless of motion.
 The Notecard does not switch on the GPS for heartbeats, since no movement has occurred.
 However the heartbeat provides confirmation that the Notecard tracker is still functioning correctly.

 {